wigginslab/lean-workbench/README.md

 * mail_password- password for mail server
 * mail_port - port for mail server
 * crunchbase_key - API key for crunchbase

-Running the Application
+* path - path to application on server (so it can be added to python path within application) Running the Application
 ---------------------------
 Set the environment variables then: